raheelaahmed/guage-calculator/README.md

   https://www.youtube.com/watch?v=63nw00JqHo0

-I heve used W3 and code institute course for learning.
+I heve used W3 and Code Institute course for learning.

 I would like to thank my mentor Alan for appriciating my idea and guiding me throughout the project development.
 I would like to thank Amy to test the project  for me and for value able suggesstions.
-I would like to thank Tuter Support of code institute as well, they helped out in successfull Deployment on Heroku plateform.
+I would like to thank Tuter Support of Code Institute as well, they helped out in successfull Deployment on Heroku plateform.